anywhichway/denodata/README.md

 ## Keys

-Key parts are ordered lexicographically by their type (with the exception of Date), and within a given type, they are ordered by their value (including Dates).
+Key parts are ordered lexicographically by their type (with the exception of `Date`, `RegExp` and `symbol`), and within a given type, they are ordered by their value (including Dates).
 The ordering of types is as follows:

 - Uint8Array
-- string
+- string (Date, RegExp, symbol)
 - number
 - bigint
 - boolean